jonathanjafari/final_project_sepsis/architecture_plan.md

 This mapping also illustrates how each piece of the design builds on earlier HHA 504 labs and the HHA 507 sepsis modeling work.

+Related Module refers to the part of HHA 504 where the underlying cloud concept was introduced (e.g., serverless functions, cloud storage, managed SQL, or container deployment).
+It does not imply we built these exact services in that module.

 | Layer     | Cloud Service                  | Purpose in the System                                                | Related Assignment / Module                         |
 |-----------|--------------------------------|-----------------------------------------------------------------------|-----------------------------------------------------|
 | Storage   | Google Cloud Storage           | Landing area for raw vitals/labs CSVs.                               | Module 6 – Cloud Storage (Azure & GCP)              |